 When many people hear the term ‘direct mail marketing,’ they’ll intrinsically think of physical letters.
 While this is one of the more common types of the form, it’s far from the only one.
 There are a few benefits to this type, such as an enhanced open rate, although it offers various disadvantages, such as cost.

 As a result, many marketing professionals have taken to several other types of direct mail marketing.
 One of the more popular of these is newsletters, which have been increasing in popularity in recent years.
 This is primarily because it can often be much more cost-effective than physical mail, although it could need more time to put together.

 Alongside these are a few other direct mail marketing types, including:

-- Self-Mailers; These are typically brochures or postcards that don’t requite an envelope to be sent, and which increases the likelihood of a recipient seeing your message.
+- Self-Mailers; These are typically brochures or postcards that don’t require an envelope to be sent, increasing the likelihood of a recipient seeing your message.

 - Catalogs; These can showcase a large variety of products, which is their primary benefit.
 However, they can often be much more expensive to produce.